Accommodations to Drive Equity and Academic Success.

 - Braille, e-text, and other formats are available for students with visual impairments.

 - Other specialized equipment and training can be provided by the DSS department based on student need.
-Students should plan to get training in the assistive technology before enrolling in a class where the technology will be needed.
+Students should plan to get training in assistive technology before enrolling in a class where the technology will be needed.